vkorotkine/DPGSolver/SETUP.md

 # Additional Setup

-Create folder 'cases/paraview' if not present.
+Before running the code, be sure to execute:
+$ make directories

-Generate meshes using .geo files and place in appropriate folders.
-(May place a dummy file in each folder, or a small sample mesh ToBeDeleted)
+Generate meshes using .geo files and place in appropriate folders created using make directories.